jchen9314/learn-data-engineering/data-lakehouse/dbx_de_associate_certi_prep.md

       - COPY INTO:
         - thousands of files
         - less efficient at scale
+        - only support directory listing
       - Auto Loader:
         - millions of files
         - efficient at scale
+        - support dir listing and file notification

 - Multi-hop pipeline
   - medallion arch